-Mason complies with the national candidate reply date of May 1.
-Students confirm by completing the enrollment confirmation form in the admission packet and submitting it to the university with an enrollment deposit.
+The university complies with the national candidate reply date of May 1.
+Students confirm by completing the enrollment confirmation form provided in the admission packet and submitting it to the university with an enrollment deposit.
 The deposit is non-refundable after May 1.

-Mason reserves the right to withdraw offers of admission if applicants fail to satisfy all requirements, or if it is determined that admission was obtained through the use of falsified, altered, or embellished information.
-In the case of withdrawal of admission from a matriculated student, credit earned at Mason may be withheld.
+The university reserves the right to withdraw offers of admission if applicants fail to satisfy all requirements or if it is determined that admission was obtained through the use of falsified, altered, or embellished information.
+In the instance of withdrawal of admission from a matriculated student, credit earned at Mason may be withheld.

 Re-enrollment after Previous Attendance

-Unless any of the conditions requiring readmission apply, students in good academic standing who have missed two or more consecutive semesters of enrollment (excluding Summer Term) at Mason may re-enter by completing a Re-Enrollment Form available through the Registrar's Office.
+Unless any of the conditions requiring re-admission apply, students in good academic standing who have missed two or more consecutive semesters of enrollment (excluding Summer Term) at Mason may re-enter the university by completing a Re-Enrollment Form available through the Registrar's Office.
 For graduate students and some undergraduate programs, academic department approval is also required.

 Application for a Second Bachelor's Degree

-Application for a second bachelor's degree following conferral of a first degree from any accredited institution must be conducted through the Office of Admissions.
+Application for a second bachelor's degree following conferral of a first degree from any accredited institution must be conducted through the Office of Admission.
 After admission, the student will work with the academic program to develop an approved contract or course of study of at least 30 credit hours beyond the first degree.
-While this contract will detail college level and major requirements to be met, these students do not have to meet Mason's additional General Education requirements.
+While this contract will detail college level and major requirements to be met, such students do not have to meet additional university General Education requirements.
 Determination of academic standing will begin anew for the second degree.

-Mason accepts qualified students who wish to transfer from other regionally accredited colleges or universities.
+The university accepts qualified students who wish to transfer from other regionally accredited colleges or universities.
 Transfer applicants must submit official transcripts from each collegiate institution attended.
 Transfer applicants with fewer than 30 transferable credits must also submit a copy of their secondary school record and test scores.
-All non-native English speakers are also required to submit a TOEFL score or acceptable grades (C or better) in at least two English composition or literature classes taken at another U.S. university or college.
+All non-native English speakers are also required to submit a TOEFL score or acceptable grades (C or better) in at least two English composition/literature classes taken at another U.S. university/college.

 Application for admission as a transfer student is competitive.
 Successful candidates for admission usually have a minimum of 2.50 on a 4.00 scale.
 Students on active social or academic probation, suspension, or dismissal are not eligible for transfer admission.

-A student transferring into Mason receives a formal evaluation of transfer credit following the admission offer.
+A student transferring into the university receives a formal evaluation of transfer credit following the offer of admission.
 The student is responsible for seeing that the Office of Admissions receives official transcripts of all course work taken elsewhere.

-In general, credits are accepted from regionally accredited institutions, provided that a grade of C or better has been earned in the course, and that the course content is equal to that offered at Mason.
-Note that only credits—not grades—are transferred; grades for transferred courses will not become a part of a student's GPA at Mason.
+In general, credits are accepted from regionally accredited institutions, provided that a grade of C or better has been earned in the course, and that the course content is equal to that offered at George Mason University.
 Transfer credit is not granted for study in non-accredited institutions.

 Forty-five credits of upper-level course work are required for graduation.
 While lower-level courses taken at previously attended institutions may meet the content requirement of some upper-level courses, they do not reduce the 45-credit requirement.

-Students enrolled on a campus of the Virginia Community College System (VCCS) may access transfer information from a computer database located on Mason's web site at: www.admissions.gmu.edu/ugrad/transguide.
+Students enrolled on a campus of the Virginia Community College System (VCCS) may access transfer information from a computer database located on the university's web site at: www.admissions.gmu.edu/ugrad/transguide.

-Students accepted into a degree program at Mason are usually not expected to pursue simultaneous course work elsewhere.
-For more information, go to the "Credit to be Earned at Other Institutions" section in the Academic Policies chapter of this catalog.
+Students accepted into a degree program at George Mason University are not normally expected to pursue simultaneous course work elsewhere.
+See the section "Credit to be Earned at Other Institutions," under Academic Policies in this catalog, for procedures governing such concurrent enrollment.

 Graduate Admission Policies

 Admission to graduate programs is competitive.
-Selection criteria differs by program and is established by departmental faculty.
-Applicants are evaluated on the strength of their academic background, results of standardized exams (if required by the program), work experience, and any additional evidence of potential success in the program.
-Each year, departmental faculty determine the number of admission offers they may extend by the university resources available for their program.
+The criteria for admission selection differs by program and is established by the departmental faculty.
+Applicants are evaluated on the strength of their academic backgrounds, the results of standardized examinations (if required by the program), work experience, and any additional evidence of potential success in the program.
+Annually, departmental faculty determine the number of offers of admission they may extend by the university resources available for their program.